 This 1000 m2 exhibition centre, opened in February 2017, is the best source of information about the Wadden Sea National Park, and you get close to the birds you normally watch at a distance.
 It is an information and activity centre, where you can see exhibitions on the tide, flora and fauna of the national park and book an Oyster Safari or Sort Sol viewing trip.
 So we recommend you to start your visit to the national park here.

-From the centre, there is a possibility to take the tractor bus to the Mandø Island which is 6km out in the sea.
+From the centre, it is possible to take the tractor bus to Mandø Island which is 6km out in the sea.

 The Wadden Sea National Park region is a popular holiday destination in Denmark.
-The Rømo Island is nearby and has one of the biggest beaches in Europe.
-On another island nearby, Fanø, they also have very beautiful beaches and participate in the International Kite Fliers Festival each year in June.
+Rømo Island is nearby and has one of the biggest beaches in Europe.
+On another island nearby, Fanø, they also have wonderful beaches and participate in the International Kite Fliers Festival each year in June.

 The food culture is influenced both by traditional cuisine and gourmet, and a diverse range of culinary delights awaits you here when you visit Sout West Denmark.
 In the Wadden Sea area, there are oysters, shrimps, march lamb and juicy Wadden beef and the meat has a unique flavour and taste because they graze on the salt marshes of the Wadden Sea.

 You will find the Wadden Sea in South Denmark located along the southern stretch of Denmark's West Coast, from Ho Bay to the German border.
-If you visit this part of Denmark, the park is an easily accessible day trip from nearby towns such as Ribe, Denmark's oldest town, and Esbjerg, home of the imposing Man Meets the Sea sculpture.
+If you visit this part of Denmark, the park is an easily accessible day trip from nearby towns such as Ribe, the oldest town in Denmark, and Esbjerg, home of the imposing Man Meets the Sea sculpture.

 Visit this saltwater aquarium for seals and native specials with indoor and o...